ArduPilot/ardupilot_wiki/common/source/docs/common-matekf405.rst

 	Due to flash memory limitations, this board does not include all ArduPilot features.
         See :ref:`Firmware Limitations <common-limited_firmware>` for details.

-.. warning:: These autopilots doe not have a barometer.
+.. warning:: some variants of these autopilots do not have a barometer.
 An external barometer can be added, or operation with an alternate altitude sensor, such as GPS for outdoor use or rangefinder for indoor applications is supported (see :ref:`EK3_SRC1_POSZ<EK3_SRC1_POSZ>`), with the following caveats.
 In Plane, if GPS is lost, then the user should switch to MANUAL mode immediately to avoid a crash.
 In Copter, operation is allowed using GPS, but not recommended, due to the imprecision in altitude hold modes.
 Bear in mind if GPS fails and the vehicle is using it for altitude information, a crash can eventually result due to lack of accurate altitude information.See :ref:`common-gps-for-alt` for more information.

 Specifications
 ==============